EtheaDev/kitto2/README.md

 ![kitto_logo_200.png](https://github.com/EtheaDev/kitto2/wiki/images/kitto_logo_200.png)

 Kitto allows to create **Rich Internet Applications** based on a data model that can be mapped onto any database.
-The client-side part uses **ExtJS** (through the ExtPascal library) to create a fully **AJAX** application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.
+The client-side part uses **ExtJS 6** (through the WebBroker technology) to create a fully **AJAX** application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.

 Kitto is aimed at **Delphi** developers that need to create web application without delving into the intricacies of HTML, CSS, Javascript or learning to use a particular library such as ExtJS, yet it allows access to the bare metal if required.